KelvinCrag/backupconfirm/README.md

 ```
 - Go to the [release section](https://github.com/KelvinCrag/backupconfirm/releases) and download the lastest release.

 - Put .bat in the same folder of installed adb if you don't have adb support everywhere in your PC.
-By default it is `c:/adb/platform-tools` et voilà !
+By default it is `c:/adb/platform-tools`

 ```
 batch backupconfirm.bat